 When the technological process is faulty, the satisfaction diminishes or fails to be forthcoming; we become unsatisfied.
 We experience the lack of satisfaction as a fault, because it is a fault; it is not any fault, however, in Nature, but in the process, thus in the technological.
 This means that

 It might be thought that this is hair-splitting.
-So be it, but remember that in that case it is hair-splitting that is absolutely decisive for the whole development of our judgment.
-For by attributing the fault to Nature, we thereby automatically glorify technology; we give it an absolute value in its relationship to Nature.
+So be it.
+But bear in mind that, even if it is, it is crucial to the whole development of our judgement.
+For by attributing the fault to Nature, we automatically glorify technology; we give it an absolute value in its relationship to Nature.
 We then start looking for faults in Nature; we become dissatisfied with Nature instead of looking for the fault in our own action, in the technological.
 To value technology above Nature and then to look for and ‘establish’ the fault in Nature is the primary cause of all pollution of the environment.

 Our demands are therefore the following: